soneiko/soneikoo/_posts/2022-02-28-binary-tree-diameter.md

 **Solution**

-The description says - medium problem, okay.
-The tricky part is that the diameter path does not have to pass from the root.
+The description says it is a medium problem, ok.
+The tricky part is that the diameter path does not have to pass through the root.

 Obviously, the solution is some modification of DFS.
+Let's say, our DFS  is currently processing some `node`.
+What will be the answer for this `node`?
+In fact, there is one of the *three* things that could possibly happen:

+1. Diameter is located somewhere in the left subtree of the current `node`.
+2. Diameter is located somewhere in the right subtree of the current `node`.
+3. Diameter passes through current `node` we are processing.

-Let's say, our DFS  is currently processing some node.
-What will be the answer for this node, if we have correct answers from the left subtree and right subtree?
-Surely, it will be the maximum of those two.
-But what if diameter passes from the current node which we are processing now?
-Then, the answer will be the maximum of the length of the longest `path` from the left subtree and the length of the longest `path` from the right subtree.
+Ok, it is pretty easy to handle first two cases: Assuming that we have correct answers for the left and right subtree, just take the maximum of them.
+But how to calculate the answer in third case?
+What will be the length of the longest path passing through the current `node`?
+Assuming that we have the length of the longest `path` in the left subtree and the length of the longest `path` in the right subtree, it will be maximum of them plus two.
 By longest `path`, I mean the path starting from the root of that subtree and ending at some of the leaves of that subtree.

-So, this means our recursive function should be able to update and return 2 values: answer of its subtree and the length of the longest path of its subtree.
+So, this means our recursive function should be able to update and transfer two values:
+* Local answer of its local subtree.
+* The length of the longest `path` starting at local root and ending at some of the leaves.

 ```python
 class BinaryTree:
     def __init__(self, value, left=None, right=None):